 In Borneo, I spat flies into the red-yellow mud of the Kianggeh River and watched a little girl catch water snakes to play with.

 Finally and inevitably home, I sought healing.
 In ice-needle rain, at Rosslyn Chapel, I conversed with Freemasons, quizzed Knights Templars and began a simple devotion to the Noahide commandments which sustain me still.

 Older and infinitely wiser, I sowed my seeds in the South West of England and watched my children grow strong and beautiful.
 But stealthily a debilitating mist clouded my judgement, my dreams suffered genocide and like many before me, I was seduced by the baubles the business world promised.
 I chose to live an easy though unfamiliar ambition, playing their games, only gradually coming to realise I was entombed in a mausoleum of corporate conceit.

-Today, you could find me chopping logs; you may spy me walking the fields, nodding to the granite oak, gathering sloes, chewing the cud of some long lost argument, wondering at the argument of crows winging homewards to their night-time roost.
-Some days I ride; swooping and diving the Atlantic coast, a quarter ton of Milwaukee muscle between my thighs and the arms of my beloved around his waist.
+Today, you could find me chopping logs; I walk the fields and moors, nodding to the granite oak, gathering sloe berries, chewing the cud of some long lost debate, wondering at the argument of crows flying homewards to their nighttime roost.
+Some days I ride my motorcycle; swooping and diving the Atlantic coast, a quarter tonne of Milwaukee muscle between my thighs and the arms of my beloved around his waist.